AccioWorkAI/cocreate-pitch-2026/application-form.latest.md

 ### Alibaba.com user I.D. (if applicable)

-- Type: text
+- Type: input
 - Required: no
-- Notes:
+- Conditional display:
-  - Only shown when the user says they have an Alibaba.com account.
+  - Show only when `Do you have an Alibaba.com account?` is `Yes`.

 ### How did you hear about CoCreate Pitch?

-- Type: single choice
+- Type: select
 - Required: yes
 - Choices:
   - Social Media (LinkedIn, Instagram, X, etc.)